 “Sending these notices on every job was a game-changer because now I know that they’re always going to go out…I can be so cheerful on the phone with the customer, and I’m not freaking out if they’re complaining about not wanting to pay right then because I just know that we’re going to be fine,” Joan explains.
 “By sending these notices on every job, I don’t have any emotional stress because I know that I’m on top of everything, and we’re going to stay within our lien rights.”

 Now that you know the truth about sending notices, are you ready to give it a try?
 Send a notice through Levelset for free, or talk to someone on our team to learn what it would look like to send notices on every single job to get paid faster.

-It only takes a few minutes to send a notice for free on any job.
+It only takes a few minutes to send a notice on any job.